 - We accept payments by credit card.
 You can also mail a check or send a wire transfer.

 - For expedite service, the fee is $200 extra.
 It includes higher fees for state filing fees and also covers overnight fees.
-The expedite fee covers overnight shipment back from the state and final shipment to you.
+The expedite fee covers overnight shipment from the state and final shipment to you.
 Usually, the expedited Foreign Qualification process takes 4 to 6 weeks to get completed.

 For more information about our Foreign Qualification process, visit Foreign Qualification page.